dmishin/tsp-solver/README.md

 Caclulate total length of the given path, using the provided distance matrix.

 ### Using fixed endpoints
-It is also possible to manually specify desired start and end nodes of the path.
+It is also possible to manually specify desired start and/or end nodes of the path.
 Note that this would usually increase total length of the path.
 Example, using the same distance matrix as above, but now requiring that path starts at A (index 0) and ends at C (index 2):

 ```python